dsleo/dsleo.github.io/_posts/2023-05-11-in-search-of-causal-metrics.md

 {: data-content="footnotes"}

 [^1]: There are others like [scikit-uplift](https://github.com/maks-sh/scikit-uplift), [causallift](https://github.com/Minyus/causallift), the now-archived Wayfair library[pylift](https://github.com/wayfair/pylift), or the highly scalable Booking [UpliftML](https://github.com/bookingcom/upliftml).
-[^2]: During my tenure at [Dataiku](http://dataiku.com).
-[^3]: Papers like [Mining for the truly responsive customers and prospects using true-lift modeling: Comparison of new and existing methods](https://link.springer.com/article/10.1057/jma.2014.18) or [From predictive uplift modeling to prescriptive uplift analytics: A practical approach to treatment optimization while accounting for estimation risk](https://link.springer.com/article/10.1057/jma.2015.5)... that can be easily found on sci-hub thankfully.
+[^2]: Papers like [Mining for the truly responsive customers and prospects using true-lift modeling: Comparison of new and existing methods](https://link.springer.com/article/10.1057/jma.2014.18) or [From predictive uplift modeling to prescriptive uplift analytics: A practical approach to treatment optimization while accounting for estimation risk](https://link.springer.com/article/10.1057/jma.2015.5)... that can be easily found on sci-hub thankfully.
-[^4]: Unfortunately this is how normalization is done in causalML [at this point](https://github.com/uber/causalml/blob/master/causalml/metrics/visualize.py#L178).
+[^3]: Unfortunately this is how normalization is done in causalML [at this point](https://github.com/uber/causalml/blob/master/causalml/metrics/visualize.py#L178).
-[^5]: Also presented in the [Criteo paper](https://arxiv.org/pdf/2107.00537.pdf).
+[^4]: Also presented in the [Criteo paper](https://arxiv.org/pdf/2107.00537.pdf).